wpmetabox/docsv2/docs/extensions/mb-relationships.md

 Object type | What type of object you want to set.
 If you choose "Term" or "User", make sure you already activate [MB Term Meta](/extensions/mb-term-meta/) or [MB User Meta](/extensions/mb-user-meta/) extension.
 Post type | If you select object type = "Post", then the post type settings will appear to let you select the post type.
 Taxonomy | If you select object type = "Term", then the taxonomy settings will appear to let you select the taxonomy.
-Empty message | The custom message displayed when there are no connections.
+Empty message | The custom message is displayed when there are no connections.
 Leaving this setting blank will use the default message "No connections".
 Show as admin column | Show the connections in the admin list table of posts/terms or users.
 When you select this setting, the following settings will appear.
 Column position | Select the position of the admin column.
-You need to set it after/before or replace an existing column by selecting the option from the dropdown and select/enter the ID of the target column.
+You need to set it after/before or replace an existing column by selecting the option from the dropdown and selecting/entering the ID of the target column.
 Note that the plugin already prepares a list of common columns in WordPress, so you can just press the down arrow key to select them.
 If you create a [custom admin column](/extensions/mb-admin-columns/), enter the column ID here.
 Column title | Custom admin column title.
 Leaving this setting blank will show the default title from the relationship meta box.
-Item link type | For each connected item, you can set how it shows in the admin column: with a link to the edit page, with a link to the view it on the frontend or without links.
+Item link type | For each connected item, you can set how it shows in the admin column: with a link to the edit page, with a link to the view it on the frontend, or without links.

 #### Meta box settings

 The plugin automatically creates meta boxes to let you select connected items.
-The meta box settings are very much like a [normal meta box](/creating-fields-with-code/#field-group-settings) when you creating custom fields, but simpler.
+The meta box settings are very much like a [normal meta box](/creating-fields-with-code/#field-group-settings) when you create custom fields, but simpler.

 ![meta box settings for a relationship side](https://i.imgur.com/x72aX91.png)

 Name | Description
 ---|---
 Title | The custom meta box title.
-Leaving this setting blank will set the title default "Connected To" or "Connected From".
+Leaving this setting blank will set the title default to "Connected To" or "Connected From".
 Context | Where to show the meta box.
 Priority | The priority of the meta box.
 Meta boxes with a high priority will show first.
 Style | The meta box style: default (with wrapper) and seamless (no wrapper).
-Collapse by default | Whether to collapse the meta box when edit page loads.
+Collapse by default | Whether to collapse the meta box when the edit page loads.
 Custom CSS class | If you want to style your meta box, then enter a custom CSS class here.

 #### Field settings